Run a CAP Application on Kyma

 cd ../cap-kyma-app code .

-The final code is in the kyma/app branch.
+Find the final code in the kyma/app branch.

 Local Software